LiteObject/TypeRight/README.md

 - **Natural Suggestions** - Offers more natural and clear alternatives
 - **Multiple Input Support** - Works with text inputs, textareas, and contenteditable elements
 - **Beautiful UI** - Clean side panel interface for viewing suggestions
+- **Model Picker** - Choose any installed Ollama model directly in the side panel
 - **Privacy-Focused** - All processing happens locally on your machine

 ## Prerequisites